 The Final Round is held in the Freeman Auditorium in the HUB Robeson Center, and the Contest sees an average attendance of over 200 audience members.
-The event is live-Tweeted, and our emcee, CAS100 Director Dr. Michele Kennerly, moderates the event and the live-Tweeting.
-The panel of judges represents the CAS Department, wider academic areas of Penn State, the State College Community, and Pearson Learning Solutions.
+The event is live-Tweeted, and our emcee, CAS100 Director, Dr. Bonnie Sierlecki, moderates the event and the live-Tweeting.
+The panel of judges represents the department, wider academic areas of Penn State, the State College Community, and Pearson Learning Solutions.
 Campus Catering coordinates the catered reception of various hors d’oeuvres that follows the event.

 What are the prizes?

 Through the generosity of our sponsors, we award all Finalists with a prize for their engagement.
 The three Honorable Mention performances receive a $75 gift card to Barnes and Noble Booksellers.
 The top three speakers receive cash prizes of $300, $200, and $100 for first, second, and third places, respectively.

 Though there have been oratory contests at Penn State since the nineteenth century, the Contest in its current form has been a semi-annual event for the department since the early 2000s.
 Below is a list of more recent Contest winners.